 Select the locator as per your respective fields in the Login form.

-For demonstration, let us capture the details for LambdaTest Login.
+For the demonstration, let us capture the details for LambdaTest Login.

 Step 2: Click on the highlighted arrow to help you select any element on your page to inspect.